NASA spacecraft rockets toward sun for closest look yet

 "To me, it's still mind-blowing," she said.
 "Even I still go, really?
 We're doing that?"

-With this first-of-its-kind stellar mission, scientists hope to unlock the many mysteries of the sun, a commonplace yellow dwarf star around 4.5 billion years old.
-Among the puzzlers: Why is the corona hundreds of times hotter than the surface of the sun and why is the sun's atmosphere continually expanding and accelerating, as Parker accurately predicted in 1958?
+With this mission, scientists hope to unlock the many mysteries of the sun, a commonplace yellow dwarf star around 4.5 billion years old.
+Among the puzzlers: Why is the corona hundreds of times hotter than the surface of the sun and why is the sun's atmosphere continually expanding and accelerating, as the University of Chicago's Parker accurately predicted in 1958?

 "The only way we can do that is to finally go up and touch the sun," Fox said.
 "We've looked at it.
 We've studied it from missions that are close in, even as close as the planet Mercury.
 But we have to go there."